targendaz2/bats-zsh/README.md

 ## Usage
 This project provides the following functions:
 ### `zsource`
-Used in place of `source` to source 1 or more Zsh scripts.
+Used in place of `source` to source 1 or more Zsh files.
 ```
 @test 'zsource sample test'{
-    zsource path/to/zsh-script1
+    zsource path/to/zsh-file1.sh
-    zsource path/to/zsh-script2
+    zsource path/to/zsh-file2.sh
 }
 ```
 When mulitple files are sourced using `zsource`, conflicts will be handled the same as `source` would.
 In effect, when there is a conflict, the newer version will overwrite the older one.

 ### `zrun`
 Used in place of `run` to run a function from the sourced Zsh script.
 ```
 @test 'output_number_of_args() outputs the number of args' {
-    zsource path/to/zsh-script
+    zsource path/to/zsh-file.sh
     zrun output_number_of_args arg1 arg2 arg3

     [ "$status" -eq 0 ]